University of California, Irvine (Chemistry)

 University of California, Irvine.
 (Master's)

-I have tutored privately for both a tutoring agency as well as independently in chemistry, mathematics, statistics, and physics.
-I am interactive with students, avoiding lecture, by asking the students what is unclear about the material, quizzing them on important concepts, and, most important, working with them to solve problems in the textbook.
+I have tutored privately for both a tutoring agency as well as independently in chemistry, mathematics, and statistics.
+I am interactive with students by asking the students what is unclear about the material, quizzing them on important concepts, and, most important, working with them to solve problems in the textbook.
 Physical science and math courses are best learned by working problem sets, so that is my emphasis.
+I am most effective tutoring through the high-school level, through pre-calculus in math, for example.

 I am usually a hater of math and want nothing to do with it.
 After discovering I was required to take Intro to Applied Statistics, I was quite upset, but also desperate to find an excelling tutor who could re-teach the class to me while I was taking it.